-Editor’s note: In the wake of rising coronavirus cases in Hong Kong, the Centre for Health Protection has set up a hotline for any public queries on COVID-19 2125 1122.
-See their dedicated page for the most detailed and up-to-date information about the situation in HKSAR.
+Editor’s note: In the wake of rising COVID-19 cases in Hong Kong, the Centre for Health Protection has set up a hotline for any public queries on COVID-19 2125 1111/2125 1122.
+See the dedicated page for the most detailed and up-to-date information about the situation in HKSAR.

 There are two broad types of COVID-19 tests in Hong Kong:

-- And the antibody test (that will confirm if you’ve been previously exposed to the virus and developed an immune response towards it)
+- Antibody test: Confirms if you’ve been previously exposed to the virus and developed an immune response towards it (including through vaccination)

-The PCR test (polymerase chain reaction) is the gold standard in COVID-19 testing and the only valid test to show if you are COVID positive or COVID free.
-It is the most common test in Hong Kong, the one in which deep throat or nasal swabs are taken, dipped in nucleic acid and then analysed in a lab for the presence of coronavirus.
+The RT-PCR test (reverse transcription polymerase chain reaction) is the gold standard in COVID-19 testing and the only valid test to show if you are COVID positive or COVID free.
+The terms RT-PCR and PCR tests are often used interchangeably, but there are some differences in the way the testing is conducted.
+It is the most common test in Hong Kong, the one in which combined nasal and throat swabs are taken, dipped in nucleic acid and then analysed in a lab for the presence of coronavirus.